toomuchdesign/re-reselect/README.md

 - `resolverFunction`
 - `selectorCreator` *(optional)*

-`resolverFunction` is a function which receives the same arguments of your selectors (and `inputSelectors`) and *must return a string*.
-The resulting string is used as cache key to store/retrieve selector instances.
+`resolverFunction` is a function which receives the same arguments of your selectors (and `inputSelectors`) and *must return a string or number*.
+The result is used as cache key to store/retrieve selector instances.

+Cache keys of type `number` are treated like strings, since they are assigned to a JS object as arguments.

 The resolver idea is inspired by [Lodash's .memoize](https://lodash.com/docs/4.17.4#memoize) util.